UX Case Study

 57% like to share music or podcasts via social media or privately.

-100% know their Instagram handle but only 62% know their Spotify username.
+Only 62% know their Spotify username.

 76% already follow podcasting and musician accounts on social media platform, and like to react to posts and share them with friends.